hybridadmin/docker-ansible-ubuntu/README.md

-# Ubuntu Docker Image with ansible and systemd
+# Ubuntu Docker Images with ansible and systemd

-Ubuntu Docker images to be used for testing ansible playbooks and roles.
+> Ubuntu Docker images to be used for testing ansible playbooks and roles.

 ## Supported tags and respective `Dockerfile` links